 Edwin Hubble observed that the light from very distant galaxies was redshifted and that the farther away a galaxy was, the greater its redshift.
 What does this say about very distant galaxies?

-- BThis says that the closer a galaxy is to Earth, the faster it is moving away from Earth.
+- BThis says that the farther away a galaxy is from Earth, the faster it is moving away from Earth.

-- CThis says that the farther away a galaxy is from Earth, the faster it is moving away from Earth.
+- CThis says that the closer a galaxy is to Earth, the faster it is moving away from Earth.

-- EThis says that the farther away a galaxy is from Earth, the faster it is moving toward Earth.
+- DThis says that the farther away a galaxy is from Earth, the faster it is moving toward Earth.

 Hubble’s Law states that the radial velocity of a distant galaxy is proportional to its distance away from Earth.
 This can be expressed as , where is the radial velocity, is the distance away from Earth, and is the Hubble constant.